Dictionaries

 The standard library has two dict subclasses that handle common patterns automatically. defaultdict creates a default value for missing keys so you never get a KeyError.
 Counter counts how often each item appears in a sequence and gives you the results as a dict.

-defaultdict and Counter need importing from the standard library.
-Imports are covered in the Modules chapter.
+defaultdict and Counter live in the standard library, so they need importing first.
+Imports get full treatment in the Modules chapter.

 from collections import defaultdict